wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/compliance-in-m365/includes/3-data-governance.md

     - You don't need to train your users on all of your classifications.
     - You don't need to rely on users to classify all content correctly.
     - Users no longer need to know about data governance policies - they can instead focus on their work.
-- **Apply a default retention label to a document library** in SharePoint and Office 365 group sites, so that all documents in that library get the default retention label.
+- **Apply a default retention label to a document library** in SharePoint and Microsoft 365 group sites, so that all documents in that library get the default retention label.
-- **Implement records management across Office 365**, including both email and documents.
+- **Implement records management across Microsoft 365**, including both email and documents.
 You can use a retention label to classify content as a record.
 When this happens, the label can't be changed or removed, and the content can't be edited or deleted.

 ### Explore Microsoft 365 retention policies